Skip to main content

 Diversity, Violence, and Recognition

-Elisabeth King and Cyrus Samii have a new book just out, Diversity, Violence, and Recognition: How Recognizing Ethnic Identity Promotes Peace from Oxford University Press.
+Drs.
+Elisabeth King and Cyrus Samii co-authored a book, Diversity, Violence, and Recognition: How Recognizing Ethnic Identity Promotes Peace from Oxford University Press.

 Read More